 The abaya is a staple in almost every Moroccan woman’s wardrobe.
-It is worn on top of other clothes to conceal the lady’s figures when she is out and about in public.
+It is worn on top of other clothes to conceal the lady’s figure when she is out and about in public.
 It is a long and loose item that covers the entire body except for the head, feet, and hands.

-A tahruyt is a large embroidered scarf-cum-headdress worn by Berber ladies, particularly those who live in more remote mountain areas.
+A trust is a large embroidered scarf-cum-headdress worn by Berber ladies, particularly those who live in more remote mountain areas.
 It is made up of two pieces of cloth, usually dark in color, that have been stitched together and adorned with colorful and intricately embroidered details.

-It is thought that the practice of embroidery is related to the past traditions of facial tattooing in Berber groups; the individual patterns are thought to take the symbolic place of the facial markings.
+It is thought that the practice of embroidery is related to the traditions of facial tattooing in Berber groups; the individual patterns are thought to take the symbolic place of the facial markings.